OmarAlmootassem/ezShare/README.md

 ![Create Event](https://github.com/OmarAlmootassem/Images/blob/master/ezShare4.png?raw=true)

 ##Manage Events Activity
 Each user will have a list of events they have attended or supervised.
 The list would also display the Event ID’s for each event.
-The user would be able to ‘Delete’ and ‘End’ events on this page.
+The user would be able to start, end and delete events on this page.
 Each time a user enters an event or creates one, it will be displayed in the ‘Manage Events’ page.

 ![Manage Events](https://github.com/OmarAlmootassem/Images/blob/master/ezShare3.png?raw=true)